Appointment of a manager – a ‘fault-based’ right for leaseholders

 Appointment of a manager is a ‘fault-based’ right, which means individual leaseholders can exercise their right to apply to the First-tier Tribunal to appoint a manager if they consider the management of the block to be unsatisfactory.

-The FTT has the power to appoint a manager in place of the landlord or RTM company, so long as the statutory grounds can be established and it is “just and convenient” to do so.
+The FTT has the power to appoint a manager in place of the freeholder or the RTM company, so long as the statutory grounds can be established and it is “just and convenient” to do so.

-To apply to the FTT for appointment of a manager, leaseholders need to show at least one of the following ‘statutory breaches’:
+To apply to the FTT for appointment of a manager, leaseholders need to show at least one of the following ‘statutory grounds’:

 - The “relevant person” (usually the landlord or RTM company) is in breach of their obligations under the lease relating to the management of the building; or